benrconway/Udacity-Project4/README.md

 3) /api/categories/<category_name>/items/item_id/ <br>
 Provides only the single item from the selected category. <br>

-If you find any bugs or have any comments, please send them to myself here at Github, or to my email address of benrconway84@gmail.com
+If you have any comments, please send them to myself here at Github, or to my email address of benrconway84@gmail.com

+If you find bugs, please supply me with the steps you followed to reproduce what operating system and copy of your 'pip list' output so that I may more faithfully reproduce any errors.

 Thank you and I hope you enjoy my first foray into Authentication and Authorization.